tochinicky/loadbalancer_nginx/README.md

-# IMPLEMENTING LOADBALANCERS WITH NGINX
+# IMPLEMENTING LOAD BALANCERS WITH NGINX

-We'll learn how to distribute traffic efficinetly on multiple servers, optimize performance, and ensure high availability for web applications
+We'll learn how to distribute traffic efficiently on multiple servers, optimize performance, and ensure high availability for web applications

-# Intoduction to loadbalancing and Nginx
+# Intoduction to load-balancing and Nginx

 ![Image](https://github.com/tochinicky/loadbalancer_nginx/assets/29289689/157a32c2-6b59-43df-8112-a5d0500bc41a)